monyarm/NovelVM/doc/docportal/settings/misc.rst

 GUI Language
-	Chooses the language of the ScummVM Launcher.
+	Chooses the language of the NovelVM Launcher.

 	*gui_language*

 .. _guilanguage:

-Switch the ScummVM GUI language to the game language
+Switch the NovelVM GUI language to the game language
 	If ticked, the Launcher language is the same as the game language.

 	*gui_use_game_language*